-Generally, DNA Tests are used for two purposes: Establishing Paternity and determining cases of Paternity Fraud.
+Generally, DNA Paternity Testing is used for two purposes – Establishing paternity and determining cases of paternity fraud.

-Legal Paternity is established when the father acknowledges a child by signing their birth certificate.
+When a father acknowledges a child by signing their birth certificate, he establishes legal paternity.
 This does not necessarily mean that he is the biological father and in turn, the biological father may not be the legal father.
 In the event that no alleged father signs the birth certificate, the child does not have a legal father and paternity will not be established.
-In this case, the parents can establish the paternity of a child with the help of our simple DNA testing service.
+In this case, the parents establish the paternity of a child with the help of our simple DNA paternity testing service.

 What if Paternity is Not Established?

 If the biological father is not the legal father, then the child has no right to:

 - Receive financial support from the father